 To estimate damages from a competition law claim, the expert must compare the financial position of the claimant under two alternative scenarios.
 One scenario is the actual scenario that reflects the distortions of the alleged anticompetitive conduct.
 The other scenario is inherently hypothetical: one in which the alleged anticompetitive conduct had never occurred.
 Market shares are relevant because the respondent’s alleged conduct may well have suppressed the market share of the claimant, so the damages analysis must assess the market share that the claimant could have reasonably expected to obtain in the absence of the disputed conduct.

-For claimants there are several responses to allegations of speculation over market shares.
-A general logical response is that the respondent is itself responsible for the need to speculate; the respondent’s conduct has distorted the actual distribution of market shares, requiring the very inquiry that the respondent declares speculative.
+For claimants, there are several responses to allegations of speculation over market shares or market prices.
+A general logical response is that the respondent is itself responsible for the need to speculate; the respondent’s conduct has distorted the actual performance of the market, requiring the very inquiry that the respondent declares speculative.
 A more specific evidentiary response involves a careful review of the records retained in the ordinary course of business by the claimant.
 Most claimants retain business plans and financial projections that they developed in the ordinary course of business prior to the commencement of the disputed conduct.
-Those plans often contain projections of the market shares that the claimants anticipated, and a sound analysis of damages should investigate their reasonableness.
-Their reasonableness should command particular weight if the claimant demonstrated a willingness to invest, or was able to attract financing, in reliance on the specific projections of future market shares.
+Those plans often contain projections of the market shares and prices that the claimants anticipated, and a sound analysis of damages should investigate their reasonableness.
+Their reasonableness should command particular weight if the claimant demonstrated a willingness to invest, or was able to attract financing, in reliance on the specific financial projections.

 To check the reasonableness of a claimant’s projections there are two common techniques: an analysis of time series data, and comparisons to other geographic or product markets in which the claimant is also present.
-The time series approach looks at the market share that the claimant had prior to the initiation of the disputed conduct, and may entail extrapolations from growth that occurred beforehand.
+The time series approach looks at the claimant’s performance prior to the initiation of the disputed conduct, or after its termination, and may also entail extrapolations from growth that occurred beforehand.
 Comparison to other geographic and product markets can test the ability of the claimant to succeed in other areas where the conduct in dispute never occurred.
+The field of economics has many formal tools and its own technical language, but it is often useful to recall the prominence of the two relatively simple concepts discussed above: ‘before-and-after’ analyses and extrapolations from comparable situations elsewhere.

 When determining market shares, it is important to adopt a dynamic focus.
 A static analysis would simply impute a value to lost market share, as if the claimant had lost the share permanently.
 However, if the arbitration itself puts an end to the disputed conduct, then the claimant may eventually catch up with the market share that it could have reasonably anticipated in the absence of the disputed conduct.
 If so, then an appropriate damage analysis should look forward over time, and consider that the lost market share will diminish with the passage of time, and eventually cease as the claimant fully regains the same position it would occupy in the hypothetical competitive scenario.
 It would, therefore, be reasonable to measure future damages that diminish over time; the challenge is to determine the pace of the claimant’s catch-up.